Neel-29/smart-oven-aiot/README.md

-# Smart Oven AIoT Project 🧑‍🍳🧠
+# Smart Oven AIoT Project 🧑‍🍳🧠📸

 This project is a proof-of-concept for an AIoT (Artificial Intelligence + Internet of Things) Smart Oven.
-It moves beyond traditional "dumb" ovens by using a machine learning model to predict optimal cooking times and temperatures based on rich contextual data.
+It moves beyond traditional "dumb" ovens by using machine learning models to predict optimal cooking times/temperatures based on rich contextual data and **automatically recognize dishes using a camera**.

 The system features a closed-loop reinforcement learning pipeline, allowing it to learn from user feedback and improve its predictions over time.